INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 Tell me something about working with the one and only William Shatner?

-After all the things that happened during 2009, a lot of things happened in 2009 for you, how much did all that affect you in personal level, you had serious health problems and…
+After all the things that happened during 2009, a lot of things happened in 2009 for you.
+How much did all that affect you on a personal level?
+You had serious health problems and…

 So it did that incident change anything in your life?
-I mean, how much you now have think about what to eat or drink and thinks like that?
+I mean, how much you now have to think about what to eat or drink and think like that?

-Well, as far as – just the alcohol.
-They just said, "Zakk, if you’re on blood thinners you can’t be drinking alcohol, because that thins your blood as well."
+Well, as far as – just alcohol.
+They just said, “Zakk, if you’re on blood thinners, you can’t be drinking alcohol because that thins your blood as well.”
 So I was like, okay.
 So when they told me to stop drinking, I just stopped drinking.

 How is your world different now when you are not drinking anymore?

 It’s not a big deal for me.
 I mean, it’s just… it doesn’t affect my writing or any of that.
 But it’s not like I was hammered while I was making the records anyway.
 It’s like when you’re making the record, you can drink a beer throughout the day, but you know, you’re focusing on playing and everything.
 But you know, if we got hammered at the end of the night, that was when we had friends come over and listen to the playback and just listen to shit and just chill out.
 You know, I was never getting wasted while I was making the records.

 ORDER OF BLACK

 I was going to ask about the creative process of ORDER OF BLACK because now that you are sober, was it any different to make an album this time?